Ash fires finance commissioner

 “The finance commissioner is supposed to do what’s in the best interest of the city and not what’s in the best interest of any politician,” Springer said.

 Ash emailed councilors Monday and notified them Stuart Lawson would act as interim finance commissioner until further notice.
+Councilors said they did not know about the potential termination prior to Monday’s meeting.

+“It was a total shock to me.
+I didn’t know about it ahead of time or anything,” said Councilor Fred Burton, who said he would inquire about the termination Monday.

+“I haven’t heard the reason for it, so until I do I can’t really comment.
+I’ve never heard of Robert of being under any disciplinary action or anything negative at all.
+This is a surprise to me,” Councilor Tick Bryan said.

 Calls to Ash were not returned.
 This is a developing story.